Please note - Civic Offices re-opened to visitors on Monday 12 April.

 The national guidance on social distancing is currently '2m, or 1m with risk mitigation where 2m is not viable'.
 Where it is practically possible, visitors shall maintain a 2m distance, but 1m+ will now be acceptable with the appropriate mitigation (face mask) measures in place.

-Visitors to the Civic Offices will be required to scan a QR code on their phone as part of the NHS Test and Trace System from Monday 28th September.
+Visitors to the Civic Offices are required to scan a QR code on their phone as part of the NHS Test and Trace System.

 For visitors who don't have access to the app, details will need to be left at reception inside the Civic Offices.
 If requested, this information will then be shared with NHS Test and Trace for the purpose of contact tracing.
 Personal data will be securely retained by Fareham Borough Council for 21 days, after which time it will be deleted.